-Did you know that 73 million tonnes of oranges are grown worldwide?
+Did you know that 73 million tons of oranges are grown worldwide?

-If you’re going through lots of oranges, because several in every bag go bad before you get round to eating them, then freezing is a great idea.
+If you’re going through lots of oranges because several in every bag go bad before you get around to eating them, then freezing is a great idea.

 This will help you save money and lower your ecological footprint!

-Here’s the deal: Frozen oranges will change in texture, but you can use them in smoothies and fruit salads, rather than eating them on their own.
+Here’s the deal: Frozen oranges will change in texture, but you can use them in smoothies and fruit salads rather than eating them alone.